SlapOS/slapos/slapos/recipe/README.librecipe.txt

 librecipe
 =========

-Thanks to using slapos.UNKOWN_NAME_TODO:librecipe it is easier to create zc.buildout recipes in SlapOS environment.
+Thanks to using slapos.cookbook:librecipe it is easier to create zc.buildout recipes in SlapOS environment.

 How to use?
 -----------